Weyenriah/qte-pizza-index/README.md

 The website is made using Bedrock, because it was an easy way to use Composer to handle plugins instead of the Wordpress Admin UI.

+## Interesting files
+The interesting files are located at `/web/app/themes/pizza-index`.

 ## Install using WP CLI
 You'll need to install WP CLI (https://make.wordpress.org/cli/handbook/guides/installing/), mysql/mysql-client, Docker and Composer for this to work.